-In the food processor, add the extra firm tofu, garlic, thawed spinach, lemon juice, sugar, salt, and basil.
+In the food processor, add the extra firm tofu, garlic, thawed and drained spinach, lemon juice, sugar, salt, and basil.
 Blend until lumps are gone.

 Assemble the lasagna in this order: sauce, noodles, sauce, double noodles, tofu ricotta, double noodles, sauce, noodles, sauce

 Spread 1 cup tomato sauce on the bottom of the casserole dish.

 Spread 1 cup tomato sauce over the noodles

 Place a second layer of 3 more noodles (double noodle layer).
 Kids love this.